Free & open source · macOS

 The workspace

 Most editors give you one context.
-You juggle windows, fight for screen space, and lose threads.
-Splice gives you workspaces — each one a complete, isolated environment with its own file tree, terminal sessions, editor tabs, and pane layout.
+You juggle windows, fight for screen space, and lose your train of thought.
+Splice gives you workspaces — each one a fully isolated environment with its own project folder, terminals, open files, and layout.

-Frontend and backend in separate workspaces.
-Client A and client B. Agent running a long build in one terminal while you write code in another.
+Frontend in one workspace, backend in another.
+Client A and client B. A long-running build in one terminal while you write code in another.
 Everything lives in one window — organized, not crammed.

 Switch workspaces in a keystroke.
 The state you left is exactly where you left it.